SarahMohamedLotfy/Compilers-Project/README.md

 5. Implement a proper syntax error handler.
 6. Build a simple semantic analyzer to check for the following:

    • Variable declaration conflicts. i.e. multiple declaration of the same variable.

    • Improper usage of variables regarding their type.

    • Variables used before being initialized and unused variables.

-• The addition of type conversion quadruples to coupe with operators’ semantic requirements, i.e. converting integer toreal, etc.
+   • The addition of type conversion quadruples to coupe withoperators’ semantic requirements, i.e. converting integer toreal,etc.

 7. Implement a simple GUI.